hanimnzra/hanimnzra/README.md

 ---

 ## 🎓 About Me
-I’m a **final-year Computer Science student at the University of Leeds**.
+I’m a **final-year MEng, BSc Computer Science student at the University of Leeds**.
 I love turning complex problems into clear insights and enjoy working on projects that make an impact in the real world.

 ---